-The important thing to remember about a proctor is to choose someone who does not have a vested interest in whether you pass the exam.
+It is the obligation of the student to arrange for the test with a suitable proctor.
+Choose someone who does not have a vested interest in whether you pass the exam.
 If audited, you would not want your proctor choice to stand between you and your career.
+It is generally not appropriate or advised to take the exam at a private residence.
+Your proctor must be present and able to view you and your screen for the duration of the exam.

 Proctor duties include, but are not limited to: